ABSIA provided an ELS2SBR submission to the ATO based on industry feedback and concern seeking:

 Enabling both systems to aptly run in parallel, manage risk levels and allow for a more seamless transition to the SBR environment.

-The ATO conducted a Round Table Discussion in Melbourne with ABSIA, the developers investing in the ELS and SBR program and key ATO project staff.
+The ATO conducted a Round Table Discussion on 29 July 2015 in Melbourne with ABSIA, the developers investing in the ELS and SBR program and key ATO project staff.
 They advised in summary, that the ATO is:

 - Committed to improving the operational efficiency and effectiveness of the External Vendor Testing Environment (EVTE);